-The UK Government has pledged to maintain the same cash funds as currently for CAP until the end of the Parliament, under the expectation that this will be 2022.
-It has also indicated that it is unlikely to move to any new system of farm support until after 2024.
+The UK Government has pledged to maintain the same cash funds as currently for CAP (for the whole of the UK) until the end of this Parliament which can run until 2022.
+The allocation and conditions of this support may alter during this time but the UK Government has indicated that it is unlikely to move to any brand new system of farm support until after 2024.

 Farming unions and environmental groups have broadly welcomed the initial proposals.
 Farming unions want any new farm support system to be part of a coherent approach to food production with domestic agriculture policy post-Brexit helping farmers to mitigate volatility and enhance productivity as well as delivering environmental benefits.
 Environmental groups want to see current funding for farmers maintained to support sustainable land management.